 In addition to your questions, stories and thoughts about travel, we'd also like to give you an opportunity to participate in the radio program in these other fun ways.
 15 Seconds of Fame submissions we use on the air receive a $20 credit to the Rick Steves Travel Store.

-- Submit your 15 seconds of Fame, as well as your name & city to Producer Tim Tattan.
+- Submit your 15 seconds of fame, as well as your name and city to producer Tim Tattan.

 Where I Live

 Tell us about the place you live.
 Describe it as if you were designing a tourism brochure to attract visitors to your home, your town or neighborhood.
 Keep your description brief — preferably no more than one or two minutes when you read it aloud.

 Gather sound from your travels or your neighborhood and forward it to us for possible use on the air!
 Send the file to us in an MP3 format via email.
 Make sure it's no longer than two minutes in duration.
 Then describe the sounds you've recorded to us in your email.

 We're looking for a few good poems to read on the air.
 Compose an original travel-related haiku based on your travels, and Rick may read it on the air!
 It can be something like this: